buschwerk/buschwerk/README.md

-# busche
+# buesche
-nice to have exchange point
+nice to have ex-change point
-byebye
+bye-bye